Registration for 2023 events is open! Register here. Ensure lowest prices by registering early!

 Yes!

 We have strategically placed fluid stations throughout our course for your hydration and enjoyment.
+Gatorade Endurance will also be available at every aid station.
+There will be nutrition stations along the course as well.
 It’s our goal to set up each station consistently so that you know what to expect.
+Check back in the late spring when we announce our nutrition and hydration brands, colors, etc.

 We ask that you crush your cups after you have finished, and if possible, place them in the waste receptacles as you exit the fluid station.
 Be sure to thank the hundreds of volunteers at our 19 fluid stations along the course who are there to serve you and to cheer you on!